blech/moves-geojson/IDEAS.md

 - Display multiple days on map
   - useful if we have all the export cached (and vice versa)
+- Cycle through activities (like the app, cough)

 ### Cross-service